 As The Game Gets Faster, Quick Thinking Is More Important Than Ever

-Wayne Harrison is known for his approach to player development with One Touch Mentality.
-Internationally recognized for his coaching leadership and experience, Harrison is the Technical Director at Chill Soccer Club, Michigan and has written and published 14 books plus 27 eBooks as well as several coaching videos.
+Wayne Harrison is known for his approach to player development.
+Internationally recognized for his coaching leadership and experience, Harrison has written and published many books on soccer and player development as well as several coaching videos.
 Visit SoccerAwareness for more information.

 Goal = Developing the Thinking Player.